-Wharton professor Richard Shell in his book Springboard describes ‘deep happiness’ as a kind of feeling that transcends momentary happiness.
+This post is inspired by reading an article on happiness and meaning in The Atlantic by Emily Esfhani Smith.
+You can read it here.
+I am particularly interested in this subject, because I am passionate about helping my coaching clients and students achieve what I like to refer to as ‘deep’ happiness.
+I first read the term ‘deep happiness’ in Wharton professor Richard Shell’s book Springboard.
+He describes ‘deep happiness’ as a kind of feeling that transcends momentary happiness.
 Its source connects you to your soul, your purpose, to something larger than yourself.
-It is the path that leads to yourself and to a deeper connection with others.
-It is a path that is as likely to include tension, challenges and struggles as it is happiness.
+As Shell writes, “It is the path that leads to yourself and to a deeper connection with others.
+It is a path that is as likely to include tension, challenges and struggles as it is happiness”.

 People who pursue happiness for the sake of happiness may be thwarting this kind of deeper happiness.
 Deep happiness is experienced when we live a more meaningful life.
 Meaning comes from the pursuit of more complex things than happiness.
 Research into happiness and meaning shows that happiness and meaning overlap, but are also distinctly different.
-Leading a happy life, the psychologists found, is associated with being a “taker”, with a relatively shallow, self-absorbed life in which things go well, needs and desire are easily instantaneously satisfied, and difficult or taxing situations are avoided.
-Living a meaningful live, on the other hand, is associated with being a “giver”, with giving a part of yourself away to others, contributing to others and making a sacrifice on behalf of others.
+Leading a happy life, psychologists found, is associated with being a “taker”, with a relatively shallow, self-absorbed life in which things go well, needs and desire are easily instantaneously satisfied, and difficult or taxing situations are avoided.
+Living a meaningful life, on the other hand, is associated with being a “giver”, with giving a part of yourself away to others, contributing to others and making a sacrifice on behalf of others.
 In the words of Martin E. P. Seligman, professor of Positive Psychology at the University of Pennsylvania, in the meaningful life “you use your highest strengths and talents to belong to and serve something you believe is larger than the self”.